 3rd & 4th Reference Points: My "somewhere" reference points were going to be to the corner points on the bodywork where the door shut and the centre of the top windscreen retaining screw.
 The initial measurements for these from the door point of reference were 74.3 cm on one side and 76.0 cm on the other side...
 Not good!

-Caution thought here: Knowing the screen uprights were brass, and therefore a soft metal, I realised, because I didn't have the dash' cross-member or steering rack support brace in place, if I tightened up the windscreen bolts without packing out the horizontal slop, I might be putting undue pressure on the screws that were fixing the screen to the uprights. i.e. It might cause distortion and therefore unnecessary strain on the brass threads.
+Caution thought here: Knowing the screen uprights were brass, and therefore a soft metal, I realised, because I didn't have the dash' cross-member or steering rack support brace in place if I tightened up the windscreen bolts without packing out any horizontal slop I might be putting undue pressure on the screws that were fixing the screen to the uprights. i.e. It might cause distortion and therefore unnecessary strain on the brass threads.
 So I just tightened up the bolts to a point where the screen was gently but firmly supported.
-I'll take care of the horizontal slop later on when I do the final fitting.
+I'll take care of any horizontal slop later on when I do the final fitting.

-Job is looking good so far.....
-Can't do any more at this stage as I have to drill the demister vents.
+The job is looking good so far..... can't do any more at this stage as I have to drill the demister vents.
 Couldn't do it before as I wanted to see how they would look with the windscreen in place -before I drilled the slots out.
-So, with the windscreen in place I placed the chrome demister escutcheons on the scuttle top to see where to drill the slots.
+So, with the windscreen in place, I placed the chrome demister escutcheons on the scuttle top to see where to drill the slots.
 That being, I needed to ensure they looked good and proportionally placed with respect to the screen...
 More on this later.

 Bent the escutcheon to shape and will polish and fit permanently at a later stage